juliawiggeshoff/AugusMake/config/README.md

 - Species_name: name of your species and how output files will be labeled.
 This needs to be unique if you want to process the same genome and/or transcriptome file differently.
   - Example1: Pediculus_humanus_corporis_Genome-Guided X Pediculus_humanus_corporis: same genome file, but for Pediculus_humanus_corporis_Genome-Guided the transcriptome is assembled.
 Additionally, augustus analyses are different.
   - Example2: Drosophila_melanogaster X Drosophila_melanogaster_no_transcriptome: no transcriptome is assembled or provided for the latter, so just gene predictions ab initio can be done with Augustus.
-- Genome: name of fasta file stored in folder resources/{project} (information on project name described under configuration file below).
-The suffix is "irrelevant", i.e. it can be .fna, .fas, .fasta.
+- Genome: name of fasta file stored in folder `resources/[project_name]`.
+The suffix is "irrelevant", i.e. it can be .fna, .fas, .fasta, etc.

 ## Mandatory parameters for all but one case (where no transcriptome is assembled or provided)

 - BUSCO_lineage: name of BUSCO lineage.
 More on available lineages [here](https://busco-data.ezlab.org/v5/data/lineages/)

-## Required parameters on a case-by-case basis
+## Required parameters on a case-by-case

 1. Provide both genome and transcriptome files
 - Provide information on Species_name, Genome, Transcriptome, and BUSCO_lineage.
 Mark `None` for Forward, Reverse, SRA, and Adapter.

 2. Provide a genome file and paired-end RNA-Seq files
 - Provide the Species_name and Genome information, and write `None` under Transcriptome
-- Provide names of Forward and Reverse files, which should be located in the directory resources/{project} (information on project name described under configuration file below)
+- Provide names of Forward and Reverse files
 - Write `None` under SRA
 - Provide the BUSCO_lineage for you species. e.g. mollusca_odb10 if you are working with a mollusc.
 More on available lineages [here](https://busco-data.ezlab.org/v5/data/lineages/)
 - Provide the name of your adapter file for trimming, which is done with Trimmomatic.
-You can give a path to a costum file, like the example found in `resources/Dario_custom_adapters.fa` or the name of a standard adapter file deployed with Trimmomaticm, like `TruSeq3-PE.fa`.
+You can give a path to a custom file, like the example found in `resources/Dario_custom_adapters.fa` or the name of a standard adapter file deployed with Trimmomatic, like `TruSeq3-PE.fa`.
 More info [here](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

 3. Provide a genome file and a [SRA accession ID](https://www.ncbi.nlm.nih.gov/sra) corresponding to paired-end RNA-Seq files
 - Provide the Species_name and Genome information, and write `None` under Transcriptome, Forward, and Reverse